xp-dojo/xp-dojo/README.md

 The website and index of materials.

-Find lecture notes and details how to run the sessions.
+Find lecture notes and details on how to run the sessions.

 ## Building the Site